This policy was last reviewed on 11th January 2022.

 The type of personal information we collect.

 Depending upon the scope and nature of the services we provide to you or your employer, we currently collect and process personal and online identifiers.
-Such identifiers can include your name and address, job title, your place of work, IP addresses, MAC address and account identifiers including usernames.
-We may from time to time also store and backup data for and on behalf of your employer which may contain additional data of a personal nature.
+Such identifiers can include your name, job title, your place of work, IP addresses, MAC address and account identifiers including usernames.
+We will typically also store and backup data for and on behalf of your employer which may contain additional data of a personal nature.
 If you do not wish this data to be stored in this way then do not use your employers systems for your personal use.

 How we get the personal information and why we have it.